 Obesity occurs over time when you eat more calories than you use.
 The balance between calories-in and calories-out differs for each person.
 Factors that might affect your weight include your genetic makeup, overeating, eating high-fat foods, and not being physically active.

-Nursing care management for patients with obesity includes identification of inappropriate behaviors that causes obesity, preparing a diet plan, determining nutritional knowledge, and providing information.
+Nursing care management for patients with obesity includes identification of inappropriate behaviors that cause obesity, preparing a diet plan, determining nutritional knowledge, and providing information.

-Here are four (4) nursing care plans for obesity:
+Here are four (4) nursing care plans (NCP) and nursing diagnosis for obesity:

 - Imbalanced Nutrition: More Than Body Requirements